 According to Frost & Sullivan, the UK market for standard uninterruptible power supplies is in the region €299m and expected to grow in western Europe as a whole at a rate around 5.8 percent CAGR between 2007 and 2014.
 However, these figures could well be impacted by the current economic crisis, which is likely to hit the UPS market just as hard as any other.

 Paul Tyrer, vice-president UK & Ireland with UPS firm APC, suggests that it all depends where you actually look.
 In smaller IT installations customers do not always consider power protection to be critical, Tyrer says and admits that any UPS purchase may be postponed until the IT budget is under less pressure.

-In larger enterprises, where datacentres and computer rooms have a more central operational role, power protection can be thought of as more of an essential component of the physical infrastructure.
+In larger enterprises, where datacentres and computer rooms have a more central operational role, power protection can be thought as more an essential component the physical infrastructure.